gravitl/netmaker/docs/quick-start.rst

   ssh root@your-host
   sudo apt-get update
-  sudo apt-get -y docker docker-compose wireguard
+  sudo apt-get install -y docker.io docker-compose wireguard

 At this point you should have all the system dependencies you need.